vivekbahl2021/github-actions-workshop/labs/aspnet-webapp/upload-artifact-lab.md

 ## Introduction

-In this lab, you will create a GitHub Actions workflow to upload artifacts generated during the build process of an ASP.NET Web Application.
+In this lab, you will create a GitHub Actions workflow to upload artifact generated during the build process of an ASP.NET Web Application.
 This lab demonstrates the use of the `actions/upload-artifact` action to store build outputs for later use.

 > **Duration**: 15-20 minutes